Table of Contents

 If you don’t live in an area where rocks for tumbling aren’t easily accessible, not to worry.
 You can get your rough or raw rocks for tumbling without ever stepping foot outside!
 With the click of a mouse you can have delivered to your doorstep bulk rocks for tumbling.

-If looking for a source of high quality rough rocks to use in your rock tumbler, you may find my recent post, Rough Rocks For Tumbling And Raw Gemstones For Polishing useful.
+If looking for a source of high quality rough rocks to use in your rock tumbler, or you just want to know where to buy rocks in bulk, read my post The Best Rocks For Tumbling (Buy Rocks In Bulk!).

 Rock tumbling is done in four different stages.
 Please note, that a thorough cleaning of the barrel is absolutely necessary between each stage.
 You want to remove ALL of the grit from the barrel and the rocks before moving on to the next stage.

 - Rock Tumbler

 The first step in tumbling is to shape with coarse grit.
 What this does is knock down all of the rough and sharp edges from the rocks.
 This stage also reshapes your rocks into a more round looking stone.